variables

 Sets the value of the named global variable.
 The variable named must be expressionless; that is, its expression must be empty.
 It is not possible to set the value of expression-driven variables, and attempting to do so will result in an error.

-In both cases, a successful assignment of the value returns the same JSON response as variable/:name (query) with the updated value.
+In both cases, a successful assignment of the value returns the same JSON response as the variable/:name/get request with the updated value.
 A 400 error is returned if the named variable is not expressionless.
-A 404 error is returned if the global variable is not defined (you cannot create a variable using this API).
+A 404 error is returned if the global variable is not defined (this endpoint cannot create variables).

-Note that setting a value on a global variable may cause re-evaluation of dependent rules.
+Note that setting a value on a global variable may cause re-evaluation of dependent variables and rules.